matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 Space-rooms are distinguished from regular messaging rooms by the presence of a `'type': 'm.space'` property in the content of the `m.room.create` event.
-The value of the `type` property uses the Standardised Identifier Grammar from MSC #2758.
+The value of the `type` property uses the Standardised Identifier Grammar from [MSC2758](https://github.com/matrix-org/matrix-doc/pull/2758).
 This allows clients to offer slightly customised user experience depending on the purpose of the room.
 Currently, no server-side behaviour is expected to depend on this property.